braynm/braynm.com/content/about.md

 Apart from coding.
 I have a range of interests that keep me entertained and inspired.
 I'm a big fan of anime, movies, and TV series, they provide me entertainment.
 Additionally, I'm a huge NBA enthusiast, eagerly following the thrilling basketball games.

 This website serves as a personal space where I document and remember all the things I learn along the way.
-It's a platform where I can share my experiences, insights, and learnings with others who are on a similar path.
-In simple terms this is a note with extra steps.
+It's a platform where I can share my experiences, insights, and learnings.

 ## Personal Project